 Diagnosis is most often achieved through simple visual identification of wart-like masses in the mouth of a young dog.
 If persistent or atypical in appearance, however, surgical biopsy with full histopathology is recommended.

 It may also be desirable to determine whether or not these masses are truly viral papillomas for reasons related to potential transmission to other dogs and because there has been some evidence indicating that viral papillomas can be precancerous

 Breed predisposition has not been established for viral papillomas.

-Treatment of oral papillomas isn’t considered strictly necessary as they will regress on their own, usually within a few weeks.
-However, it bears noting that dogs who have large numbers of oral papillomas in sensitive areas or who suffer from recurrent infections of these masses may require traditional surgical excision or cryotherapy (freezing) to remove the bulk of the warts.
+Treatment of oral papilloma virus in dogs isn’t considered strictly necessary as they will regress on their own, usually within a few weeks.
+However, it bears noting that dogs who have large numbers of oral papillomas in sensitive areas or who suffer from recurrent infections of these masses may require traditional surgical excision or cryotherapy (freezing) to remove the bulk of warts.

 A new, topical medication called imiquimod is also available and is increasingly being prescribed for dogs.